slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
 > *"Freedom of the press is for those who happen to own one.*

+-- x\@pmddomingos] * If you think social media is addictive, wait until you have an army of agents doing your bidding 24x7.
+-- x\@wisdomtldr] * Today’s selfie is tomorrow’s biometric profile.

++ Chegámos a um ponto em que os campeões da desinformação neste momento não são as redes sociais.
+Os campeões são as redações dos OCS como o Expresso e Público.
+Porque ao menos nas redes não está tudo certo, mas há diversidade de opiniões.
+Nos OCS só há a diversidade "aprovada".
++ A democracia só é saudavel quando o jornalismo é isento.
+Preocupados c a desinformação mas dizem que os homens podem ficar grávidos.
++ Mais jornalistas e menos assistentes sociais.
+Se o jornalismo auto-imolado pela sinalização da virtude, falha na sua obrigação de tratar as pessoas como adultas, o resultado é a falencia claro - ou serem comprados pelo poder.
+A verdade acima de tudo senão temos entretenimento.
+Até os pivots já emitem opiniões.
+O Jornalismo já morreu, agora existem influenciadores.
++ Memes do a better at reporting current events than the main stream media.
+If the situation was hopeless their propaganda would be unnecessary.
++ Social media are validation machines.
-- engagement media
++ engagement media
-- Instagram: where average people pretend to be millionaires.
++ Instagram: where average people pretend to be millionaires.
 Twitter: where millionaires pretend to be average people.
 -->

 > *"Journalism is printing what someone else doesn’t want printed.
 Everything else is public relations."